trechds/cse210-projects/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

+Thiago Rech - BYU-Idaho - 2024
+I'm starting learning C#, and it gets me excited.
+C# is one of the most important languages I want to learn.

+Marau - Rio Grande So Sul